 Formula #5: Cadence + Topic or Topic + Cadence

 Consistency is important when building an audience.
 Your audience needs to know how often they can expect to listen to your episodes in order to make that a daily or weekly habit.
-Letting them know your cadence right in the name of the podcast immediately tells potential listeners what to expect.
+Letting them know your frequency right in the name of the podcast immediately tells potential listeners what to expect.

 In this formula, you’re promoting how often someone can expect to hear from your show right in your podcast name.
 This is the ideal formula for a show that’s purposely running on a specific schedule, attracting an audience of listeners who want to add their show into their current routine.